 Set up for checking neutral spine and bar path

-- Select Delay Mode and the Front Camera.
+- Select Delay Mode and the front camera to monitor your movements during the lift.

 - Make sure you can see yourself during the entire lift, then tap Start.